-Today we’re going to discuss those mood-killing feelings further and talk about performance anxiety.
-It’s something that many guys experience and can leave us limp, bewildered, upset, and feeling as though we may never have successful sex again.
+Today we’re going to discuss those mood-killing feelings further and talk specifically about performance anxiety and ED.
+It’s something that many guys experience and can leave them limp, bewildered, upset, and feeling as though we may never have successful sex again.

 What Is Performance Anxiety?